Assessment and valuation forms

 Property owners have the right to challenge the Department of Finance’s assessments and correct inaccurate information related to their properties.
 The following forms are available for this purpose:

-• Request for Review (RFR): Submit this form to request a reassessment of your property’s market value based on factors such as financial data, comparable sales, building use or classification, physical development, or structural features.
+• Request for Review (RFR): Submit this form to request a reassessment of your property’s tentative value based on factors such as financial data, comparable sales, building use or classification, physical development, or structural features.

 • Request to Update (RTU): Use this form to update descriptive property data or correct information listed on your most recent Notice of Property Value (NOPV).